Villas of the 'Castelli Romani'

 This became the Pope's favourite villa, in which he used to spend most of his free time.
 Architect Carlo Maderno was summoned to restore the old compound, thus, in 1622, all the ancient artefacts found during the escavations, about 50 pieces, were taken to Villa Ludovisi, in Rome, which later became a Roman museum.

-In 1661, Pompeo Colonna bought the villa, later inherited by Lucrezia Colonna who donated it, in 1680, to the Conti's family and later, in 1841, was, again sold to the Torlonia family.
-In all this buying and selling business, the various families, actually added art pieces of extraordinary beauty which can still viewed in present days.
+In 1661, Pompeo Colonna bought the villa, later inherited by Lucrezia Colonna who donated it, in 1680, to the Conti's family; in 1841 the villa was again sold to the Torlonia family.
+In all this buying and selling business, the various families actually added art pieces of extraordinary beauty which can still be viewed in present days.